 How to Balance the Light & Darkness of Depression

 Traveling, and photography have given me a healthy, creative outlet to help express my pain during a depressive episode.
 My hope is that this article will provide anyone struggling comfort, and inspiration on how to balance your light & darkness.

 If you or someone you know is struggling with depression, get help at https://depression.org

 25 million Americans suffer from depression each year.

 Everyone has had an experience to some degree with depression; perhaps it was the loss of someone close to you, losing your job, or being unhappy with a current living situation.
 However, with the several different types the term “depression” has caused incorrect assumptions and continues to be invalidated when laypersons talk about their experiences with depression.
 This is a huge social, medical, and recovery problem.

 What is Major Depressive Disorder (MDD)?

 Major Depressive Disorder (MDD) is not the same as the depression you felt when your loved one passed.
 The difference being, there was a reason you became depressed – you suffered a loss.
 It’s painful, and you probably remember your experience with the darkness you felt during that time.
 Thankfully, your depression will disappear as time passes and you begin to heal.
 You might not have another episode for years or decades.

 MDD is a mental health illness characterized by a persistently depressed mood with loss of interest in activities, eating, working, socializing, and sometimes life.
 This debilitating illness can cause significant impairment in ones daily life.
 For a deeper dive into depression, check out this post “Major Depression: A Simple Guide To A Complicated Disorder” from Blunt Therapy.
 The article is written by Randy Withers, a Licensed Clinical Mental Health Counselor, & Clinical Addictions Specialist.

-Mental health warriors suffering from MDD become depressed for no apparent reason”.
+Mental health warriors suffering from MDD, become depressed for “no apparent reason”.
 Those of us that have MDD will continue to battle the darkness that the illness brings.
 Where light and dark times can determine their fate & survival of the illness.
-This war we fight, will never end and will continue the rest of their lives.
+This war we fight, will never end and will continue the rest of our lives.

 What is the cause of MDD?